Kucoin/kucoin-api-docs/source/localizable/index.html.md

 If a post only order will get executed immediately against the existing orders (except iceberg and hidden orders) in the market, the order will be cancelled.
 If the post only order will execute against an iceberg/hidden order immediately, you will get the maker fees.

+ **Notice**: The post only order cannot to be placed simultaneously with an iceberg order or hidden order.

 ### HIDDEN AND ICEBERG